vibinjoby/Ratings-app-RN/README.md

 # API

 This project uses graphql via apollo client and the backend repo can be found [here](https://github.com/vibinjoby/Ratings-api-nestjs-gql)

 # Storybook

-The project uses storybook library for developing components and screens in isolation https://storybook.js.org/docs/react/get-started/introduction
+The project uses storybook library for developing components and screens in isolation and chromatic for visual regression testing https://storybook.js.org/docs/react/get-started/introduction

 ## Web